tlevine/www.thomaslevine.com/content/!/socrata-formats/index.md

 [^proportion]: It's actually a tad bit more complicated than that.
 These dates are the
     creation dates of the datasets that are available today; I do not know about datasets that were historically on the portal and have since been deleted.
+[^attribution]: I presume that this is entered manually.